RubenVerborgh/SALAD-Website/content/index.md

 ## The challenge

-Current developments on the Web have been marked by the increased popularity of *Linked Data* and *Web APIs*.
+The World Wide Web has undergone significant changes, developing from a collection of a few interlinked static pages to a global ubiquitous platform for sharing, searching and browsing dynamic and customisable content, in a variety of different media formats.
+This transformation was triggered by the ever growing number of users and websites and continues to be supported by current developments such as the increased use and popularity of Linked Data and Web APIs.
-However, these two technologies remain mostly disjunct in terms of developing solutions and applications in an integrated way.
+Unfortunately, despite some initial efforts and progress towards integrated use, these two technologies remain mostly disjunct in terms of developing solutions and applications.
-Therefore, we aim to explore the possibilities of facilitating a *better integration* of Web APIs and Linked Data, thus enabling the *harvesting and provisioning of data* through applications and services on the Web.
+To this purpose, SALAD aims to explore the possibilities of facilitating a better fusion of Web APIs and Linked Data, thus enabling the harvesting and provisioning of data through applications and services on the Web.
-In particular, we focus on investigating how resources exposed via Web APIs can be used *together with Semantic Web data*, as means for enabling a shared use and providing a basis for *developing rich applications* on top.
+In particular, we focus on investigating how both static and dynamic resources (for example, sensor data or streams), exposed via interfaces on the Web, can be used together with semantic data, as a means for enabling a shared use and providing a basis for developing rich applications.

 ------